 After the Annihilation Wave retreats back to the Negative Zone, Firelord begins to hunt down the Centurions, the remnants of Annihilus's elite strike force.
 He charges them all with war crimes and kills as many as he can.
 Through a treaty, Ravenous is left in control of most of the Skrull and Kree worlds, which he gives to his Centurions.
 Firelord hunts them down, one by one, doing the job the Nova Corps would have done if they were still active.

 Pyreus still wields the Power Cosmic, using it in the form of "cosmic flames" and has essentially been given the power of a living star.
 He has strength sufficient to lift 50 tons, and superhuman reflexes and durability, traits common to all heralds.
 He is immune to the rigors of space and can travel faster than the speed of light.
-His durability has allowed him to take punches from the likes of Thor and Drax while remaining conscious.
+His durability has allowed him to take punches from the likes of Thor, Hercules, Drax and Terrax while remaining conscious.
 He wields a cosmic staff that can be used to focus his energies.
-Firelord can reach extremely high temperatures, enough to effortlessly keep blazing underwater in the middle of the sea, as well as hot enough to hurt the likes of Thor and Silver Surfer.
-He can also absorb heat at will.
+Firelord can reach extremely high temperatures, enough to effortlessly keep blazing underwater in the middle of the sea, as well as hot enough to hurt the likes of Thor, Hercules, Colossus and Silver Surfer.
+He can also absorb heat at will, and was able to outperform Human Torch at this.
+In one instance he destroyed a meteor stated to be the size of a small planet without much effort.
+Firelord can also fly at speeds faster than light for quite a while.

 At some point in the 30th century, Firelord teams up with Silver Surfer (the current Protector of the Universe) and Dargo to defend Earth from Galactus.